Skip to content

 [defaults]

-[defaults] is the one section in runwisp.toml that doesn’t define something to run.
-It defines fallback values that every [tasks.*] and [services.*] inherits unless they override the field themselves.
+[defaults] is the one section in runwisp.toml that doesn’t describe something to run.
+Instead it sets fallback values that every [tasks.*] and [services.*] inherits, unless that task or service sets the field itself.

 [defaults]